HomeGuidesAPI Reference

 Number fields

-For each number (filter) field, there is a ranges parameter and this parameter is array of objects that has two optional parameters:
+For each number (filter) field, there is a ranges parameter and this parameter is an array of objects that has two optional parameters:

 Request example: